with-watson/watson-services-pipeline-app/FRAMEWORK.md

 Use the Loopback Explorer to test out your models.

+The model function that is called from the pipeline must have some characteristics to receive information and interact with the pipeline runtime.
+When the pipeline runtime calls a service method, after the Pre function is executed, the pipeline runtime will automatically add a callback to the list of arguments to conform to the loopback remote method implementation.
+The other required value to pass into a model function is the pipeline id value that you can get from the context.id field.

+Once the model function receives the request, make an immediate call to the passed in callback function that should look something like this `cb(null, { 'status': 'ok', 'id': id })`.
+This indicates to the pipeline runtime that the service is now executing its logic.

+When the service method is done with its processing and the results are availabile, use the `PipelineController.notify(id, results)` function to notify the pipeline runtime that the results are now available and the Post function can be executed.

+You also have an option to call the `PipelineController.notifyOfError(id, err)` function to tell the pipeline runtime that there was some error and the execution of the pipeline instance must stop.

+In some cases you would want an external service to call the Notify REST endpoint to actually tell the pipeline runtime to continue processing.
+To do that, you can use the `PipelineHelper.getCallbackToken` to retrieve an access token that can be used to construct a callback url to pass to the external service.

 ### Define the pipeline

 Edit the `server/component-config.json` file and add a new pipeline definition to `pipelines` array.
 Follow the specs above.